 Conway, AR: Tuesday Reminder - Market Closes Tonight after 10pm.

-There’s still time to place your order for pickup this Friday, September 22nd.
+There’s still time to place your order for pickup this Friday, August 24th.

 The market closes TONIGHT after 10pm, maybe even midnight!
 Come early on Friday for the best selection from the Extras table.
 See you Friday!